The Flexibility of the Employer Group Waiver Plan

 There are several ways Benistar can help employers provide prescription drug benefits to their Medicare-eligible retirees.
 One way we do this is by providing flexibility in the plans that we offer, doing our best to reduce member disruption and noise for the employer.
-By attempting to match plan designs as closely as possible, we are able to provide a smoothest transition to both employer and retiree.
+By attempting to match plan designs as closely as possible, we are able to provide the smoothest transition to both employer and retiree.

 The EGWP is particularly competitive in the marketplace because it offers government subsidies and discounts that are built into the premium.
 Two notable components are the Coverage Gap Discount Program and Catastrophic Reinsurance.
 CMS requires companies that wish to sell Part D drugs to give a 50% discount to Part D members inside the coverage gap.
 Catastrophic reinsurance is an 80% subsidy provided by CMS once the member hits a specific out-of-pocket expenditure.

 One of the most problematic issues with Part D is the coverage gap (often called “the donut hole”).
 The coverage gap is when a retiree has reached their initial coverage limit and has to start paying an increased out of pocket for his or her prescription drug costs.
 This is when the 50% discount from manufacturers kicks in.
 While the discount may help offset a significant portion of the expenditures from that point on, drug costs involving members who make it to this point are often-times becoming a serious financial issue for the member.
 With drugs costs always rising, these additional expenditures can be substantial.